prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ![Picture of the Car Frequency Antenna, Radio FM Band Expander for Japanese Autos.](assets/img/beat-fm-band-expander/band-expander.jpg)

 Units like the one pictured above claim to reduce the 90-104 MHz bands by 14 MHz (to 76-90 MHz) and the 104-108 MHz bands by 28 MHz (to 76-80 MHz).
-This strikes me as odd for two reasons:
-1. There's no way to tune in to any stations above 87.5/88 MHz but below 90 MHz, unless they aren't reduced at all; and
-2. some of the stations could collide (e.g., 91.4 and 105.4 would both reduce to 77.4).

-I've yet to spend any time confirming whether these are genuine problems, but I'll update this post when I do.
-Some amount of variable conversion makes sense — after all, the Japanese band is 1 MHz narrower — but this particular solution seems to introduce a lot of potential collision and _still_ misses 2 MHz of the U.S. FM band.

 To make this more concrete, here's how a few LA radio stations would be reduced: